samirandutta/Macro-Labor-Models/README.md

-Replication codes for classic models in macro-labour
+Replication codes for classic models in macro-labour.
+Repository currently includes:
+1. Hopenhayn (1992)
+2. Hopenhayn and Rogerson (1993)